Skip to main content

 Configure Model Context Protocol (MCP) servers to extend Otto's capabilities with external integrations and services.

-Otto is compatible with any MCP server, including Slack, GitHub, Grafana, and PagerDuty.
+Otto is compatible with most MCP servers, including Slack, GitHub, Grafana, and PagerDuty.

 Organization